 Many public parks are great spaces for picnics.
 Bring some snacks, your own beer or wine and find a nice spot to settle in.
 In most public spaces in Spain, drinking is either permitted or at least tolerated and typically not punished by law – though it’s best to look around you and see what the locals are doing.
 You can easily spend an afternoon just enjoying the weather and the scenery.

 If you have your heart set on a particular event, like the Fiesta de San Fermin in Pamplona or Madrid Gay Pride, then book your accommodations as early as possible.
 The further out you book your stay, the less you will usually pay.
 By booking in advance, you’ll have more options available too.
 The closer to the event date, the more likely your first choice(s) will already be full.

 Search for Flights Using the Flexible Dates Option

 The price of your flight can change dramatically depending on the exact date on which you fly.
 If you have some flexibility with your arrival and departure dates, you can leverage that into cheaper airfare.

 Traveling by bus in Spain typically less expensive than going by train.
 The trade-off is that buses are a bit less comfortable and often take longer, but it just might be worth the extra effort to save some cash for drinking money or other fun experiences elsewhere on your trip.

 Buy Travel Insurance to Avoid Unexpected Costs

 Travel insurance provides protection throughout your trip.
 You can get coverage for medical expenses, loss of equipment, rental property damage, theft, legal fees and trip cancellations.
 That means, if the worst does happen, at least it doesn’t cost you a fortune.
-We've personally used World Nomads for the last 4 years and recommend their service.
+We personally use HeyMondo for our travel insurance needs and recommend their service.

 Get Cash from ATMs, Not Airport Currency Exchanges